55 Water Street: 2010s to present

-Reception
+Impact

 When the building was completed, architectural critic Ada Louise Huxtable called the building "a significant demonstration of how to stop worrying and love the boom" in office development.
 Huxtable also wrote that the building's elevated plaza was "a skillful job in urban design".
 By contrast, in 1981, Paul Goldberger described 55 Water Street, along with many skyscrapers on Sixth Avenue in Midtown Manhattan, as having been "designed by commercial architectural firms which admitted to few interests beyond the quick and efficient creation of rentable space".
 According to Goldberger, these types of buildings used common materials such as concrete and glass, creating edifices that "added little either visually or socially to the life of the city".
 The AIA Guide to New York City described the north building as resembling "a complicated cell phone tower".

+The building's construction was chronicled in 55 Water Street, a collection of short stories by Marjorie Iseman, which was published in 1982.
+The collection is divided into two parts, which Iseman said are respectively about "wreckers and wrecking" and "excavation".
 In addition, the New York-New York Hotel and Casino in Paradise, Nevada, contains a 36-story replica of 55 Water Street.
+This replica is placed next to copies of other large New York City buildings.